From Data To Decision: Why Companies Fail to Benefit from Such A Long Journey

 - Ever-increasing data sources

-- Failure to give end users tools to access derived value
+- Failure to give end-users tools to access a derived value

 One way companies are going today is deploying Artificial Intelligence (AI) in resolving some of the above-stated issues.

-Organizations have started using AI in scraping the web, which is an-ever burgeoning repository of data.
-It’s this vastness that poses the challenge to navigate through unstructured pile of information and extract it.
-It takes a lot of time and effort to scrape data from the web, even with the advanced web scraping technologies.
-Researchers from the Massachusetts Institute of Technology (MIT) recently released a paper on an AI based- “information extraction” system that helps turn plain text into data for statistical analysis
+Organizations have started using AI in scraping the web, which is an ever burgeoning repository of data.
+It’s this vastness that poses the challenge to navigate through an unstructured pile of information and extract it.
+It takes a lot of time and effort to scrape data from the web, even with advanced web scraping technologies.
+Researchers from the Massachusetts Institute of Technology (MIT) recently released a paper on an AI-based- “information extraction” system that helps turn plain text into data for statistical analysis

-Businesses need not only to work smarter but even faster in order to gain from the insights derived from data.
-Time is of essence today for many businesses, in order to translate data-related value into results.
+Businesses need not only to work smarter but even faster to gain from the insights derived from data.
+Time is of essence today for many businesses, to translate data-related value into results.

-Whether in logistics or retail, by having access to analytics on-the-fly, your company can leverage advanced end-to-end delivery, helping the front and back-end, in the process.
-A logistics company, for example, can use data related around the routes its delivery trucks take, coupled with a customer’s profile, to generate the most optimal route for the delivery vehicle.
+Whether in logistics or retail, by having access to analytics on the fly, your company can leverage advanced end-to-end delivery, helping the front and back-end, in the process.
+A logistics company, for example, can use data related to the routes its delivery trucks take, coupled with a customer’s profile, to generate the most optimal route for the delivery vehicle.
 When that’s done and then conveyed to the driver and the customer (expected delivery time), it will result in better customer service.